US, Israel pound Iran as Trump signals willingness to talk to new leadership after Khamenei's death

 In other developments, Israel launched strikes on Lebanon’s capital, Beirut, after the Lebanese militant group Hezbollah fired missiles across the border early Monday.

 It was the first time in more than a year that Hezbollah has claimed a strike against Israel.
-The Israeli military said it intercepted a projectile that crossed the border and that several others fell in open areas.
-No injuries or damage were reported.
+The Israeli military said Hezbollah had “joined the campaign” alongside Iran.

-Hezbollah said in a statement that the strikes were carried out in retaliation for the killing of Khamenei and for “repeated Israeli aggressions.”
+Hezbollah said in a statement that its strikes were carried out in retaliation for the killing of Khamenei and for “repeated Israeli aggressions.”

 Associated Press journalists in Beirut were jolted awake by a series of loud explosions that shook buildings and caused windows to shatter.
 Warplanes could be heard flying low overhead.